atom-retros/atomcms/README.md

 **Disclaimer**

-Atom CMS is purely an educational project.
-I am not responsible for how or where Atom CMS is being used.
+Please note that Atom CMS is provided as an educational resource for learning purposes only.
+The creators and contributors to Atom CMS are not responsible for any misuse or unintended consequences arising from the use of Atom CMS.
+By using Atom CMS, you agree to take full responsibility for your actions and any consequences resulting from your use of Atom CMS.
+It is your responsibility to ensure that you are using Atom CMS in compliance with all applicable laws and regulations.

 ## What is Atom CMS?
 Atom CMS is a Habbo Retro CMS, aiming to provide the best experience possible for you and your users.